Daily Living In Dubai

-It is very important to observe the culture and laws in the UAE to avoid improper conduct and behaviour, which can otherwise lead to fines, imprisonment or deportation.
+In terms of daily living in Dubai, it is very important to observe the culture and laws in the UAE to avoid improper conduct and behavior, which can otherwise lead to fines, imprisonment, or deportation.

-Alcohol consumption is allowed only by non-Muslims in licensed restaurants, pubs, clubs, private venues, and at home (for residents who have acquired an alcohol licence).
-For those living in the UAE a special licence must be obtained before purchasing alcohol from the exclusive, specialised, licensed stores.
+Alcohol consumption is allowed only by non-Muslims in licensed restaurants, pubs, clubs, private venues, and at home (for residents who have acquired an alcohol license).
+For those living in the UAE, a special license must be obtained before purchasing alcohol from the exclusive, specialized, licensed stores.
 This license permits you to buy alcohol, it doesn’t allow you to carry alcohol in the car though.
-For this you need a special alcohol license.
+For this, you need a special alcohol license.

-If you have to bring prescription or over the counter drugs from your home country you will need a prior permission from the UAE Ministry of Health.
+If you have to bring a prescription or over-the-counter drugs from your home country you will need prior permission from the UAE Ministry of Health.
 If you arrive in the UAE without this permission and the required documentation, the medication will not be allowed into the UAE and you may be prosecuted under UAE law.

-Drinking and driving is a no go in Dubai as in the rest of the UAE.
-Traffic rules have to be obeyed, speeding, tailgating, using a mobile phone or not using a seatbelt will be fined heavily and it is even possible for your car to get impounded.
+Drinking and driving are a no go in Dubai as in the rest of the UAE.
+Traffic rules have to be obeyed, speeding, tailgating, using a mobile phone, or not using a seatbelt will be fined heavily and it is even possible for your car to get impounded.

 All religions are respected in the UAE, so the Emiratis expect the same from visitors.
 So be respectful to the Islamic religious values and believes and you should be fine.